-Professor Andrew Lang joined the Edinburgh School of Law in 2017 as the Chair of International Law and Global Governace.
+Professor Andrew Lang joined the Edinburgh School of Law in 2017 as the Chair in International Law and Global Governance.
+Prior to that, he was Professor of Law at the London School of Economics.
 He is an expert in Public International Law, with a specialty in International Economic Law.
-He has a combined BA/LLB from the University of Sydney, and his PhD is from the University of Cambridge.
+He has a combined BA/LLB from the University of Sydney, where he was a double University Medallist, and his PhD is from the University of Cambridge.
 From 2004-6, Professor Lang was a Junior Research Fellow at Trinity Hall, University of Cambridge, before teaching at the London School of Economics from 2006 until 2017.

 He is a co-founder, with Colin Picker, of the Society of International Economic Law.
-He sits on the Editorial Committee of the Modern Law Review, the Editorial Boards of the London Review of International Law and the Journal of International Economic Law, and has been a Book Review Editor for the International and Comparative Law Quarterly.
+He sits on the Editorial Committee of the Modern Law Review, the Editorial Boards of the London Review of International Law, the Journal of International Economic Law, and the International and Comparative Law Quarterly, and has been a Book Review Editor for the International and Comparative Law Quarterly.
 In 2012-13, he was awarded a British Academy mid-Career Fellowship.

 Professor Lang has taught on Harvard's Institute for Global Law and Policy, the University Melbourne LLM program, the World Trade Institute's Masters of International Law and Economics (MILE) program, the University of Barcelona's IELPO course, as well as the IIEM Academy of International Trade Law in Macau.
 He has been a Visiting Scholar at Harvard Law School, Visiting Fellow at the Institute of International Economic Law at Georgetown University Law Center, Visiting Faculty at the University of Michigan, and an International Visiting Research Fellow at the University of Sydney.